-You can try making small adjustments, like cutting out the odd takeaway or trimming your weekly food shop.
+You could then try making small adjustments to your spending, like cutting out the odd takeaway or trimming your weekly food shop.

 Once you've decided where to make changes, set yourself a monthly (or weekly) goal for spending in each category.

 This might include some trade-offs along the way.
 If you’ve got £50 for new clothes, it might mean choosing between a pair of trainers or a jumper.
 The other one will have to wait until next month.

 Account for irregular costs too, such as car tax, holidays and Christmas.
-It helps to allocate a certain amount for them at the start of your budgeting period, or saving a little extra to go towards these costs, can be useful.
+Allocating a certain amount for unexpected costs at the start of your budgeting period, or saving a little extra to go towards these costs, can be useful.

 If you have money allocated for savings, move it into a savings pot or account as soon as you get paid.
-This way you're not tempted to spend it elsewhere.
+This can reduce your temptation to spend it elsewhere.

 It’s good to aim high but be realistic - making things too hard may mean you get quickly disheartened.